-Under the then existing requirements of IFRS 9, a company would have measured a financial asset with negative compensation at fair value through profit or loss as the 'negative compensation' feature would have been viewed as introducing potential cash flows that were not solely payments of principal and interest.
+Under the then existing requirements of IFRS 9, a company would have measured a financial asset with negative compensation at FVTPL as the 'negative compensation' feature would have been viewed as introducing potential cash flows that were not solely payments of principal and interest.

-However, to improve the usefulness of the information provided, in particular on the instrument's effective interest rate and expected credit losses, the Board issued the amendments so that entities will now be able to measure some prepayable financial assets with negative compensation at amortised cost.
+However, to improve the usefulness of the information provided, in particular on the instrument's effective interest rate and expected credit losses, the IASB issued the amendments so that entities will now be able to measure some prepayable financial assets with negative compensation at amortised cost.

 'The change to the accounting for a modification or exchange of a financial liability that does not result in derecognition is effective from 2018 as this text merely clarifies the existing Standard as opposed to amending it.'